pr4deepr/human-eval-bia/test_cases/readme.md

 * [measure_aspect_ratio_of_regions](measure_aspect_ratio_of_regions.ipynb):
-    Takes a label image provided as numpy array and returns a pandas dataframe with a column containing measurements for aspect_ratio of the objects.
+    Takes a label image provided as numpy array and returns a pandas dataframe with a column containing measurements for aspect_ratio of the objects.Use scikit image library.

 * [measure_intensity_of_labels](measure_intensity_of_labels.ipynb):
-    Takes a label image and an intensity image, and returns a list of mean intensities of all pixels in the intensity image, belonging to a given label.
+    Takes a label image and an intensity image, and returns a list of mean intensities of all pixels in the intensity image, belonging to a given label.Use scikit image library.

 * [measure_intensity_over_time](measure_intensity_over_time.ipynb):